 4. Relocation and Repurposing

-Although most of the wall was destroyed or preserved as memorials, some sections were relocated and repurposed.
-Fragments of the wall can be found in museums, institutions, and private collections around the world.
-Notable examples include the German Spy Museum in Berlin and the Ronald Reagan Presidential Library in the United States.
+While most of the wall was dismantled or left standing as a ruin, a part of it was moved and modified for reuse.
+Many parts of the wall are todays placed in museums, institutions and private collections all over the world.
+Forces include viget interiors of such increased spy Museums for example Museum Spy in Germany, Berlin, and the Ronald Reagan Presidential Library in United States.

 The Legacy of the Berlin Wall